hopsoft/coin/README.md

 All objects stored with Coin must be able to marshal.

-Its generally a good idea to stick to storing only the most basic objects.
+Its generally a good idea to store only the most basic objects.
 For example:

 * Boolean